Chapter 1:

 I didn’t want anybody calling me anything other than my name.

 Over my time asleep, I had learned much about this world.
 I had previously known that a day was made up of two halves of a day.
-I had just learned that it is actually made up of 24 hours.
+I had just recently learned that it was actually made up of 24 hours.

 The man mouthed the words that I said back to me without speaking.
 Out of nowhere the man who was sitting on the chair interrupted me by yelling over to me in an agitated manner.